KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/Performance.md

 # Performance

+Discover ways to enhance the performance of features developed with Puredux.

 ## Overview

 Puredux offers a robust strategy for addressing the performance challenges commonly faced in iOS applications.
 It provides several key optimizations to enhance app responsiveness and efficiency, including: